RFD (magazine): Contents

 RFD "is a reader-written journal for gay people which focuses on country living and encourages alternative lifestyles."
 Having begun publication 1974, RFD is the oldest reader-written gay quarterly magazine.
 The business and general production are coordinated by a volunteer collective publishing the magazine in Hadley, Massachusetts.

 The development of the radical faeries involved the convergence of a number of distinct social trends in the 1970s.
 RFD magazine started in 1974, during a time Becky Thompson cites as a major moment in which affinity groups came together to protest the oppression they experienced due to their intersectional identities.
 RFD works to create queer communities in rural areas, a goal that was not acknowledged by hetero-activists before them.
 The socialist and feminist movement came together in the development of an ideology of gay male egalitarianism that remains a central part of the radical faeries culture.
 As the radical faerie movement gained ground, radical faeries used RFD to promote various gatherings and other radical faerie events.

 The Summer 2004 edition, RFDs 118th issue, is titled, "30+ What Does the Future Hold".
 In this edition, RFD discusses how the magazine defines itself and navigates between rural and city environments.
 In the Between the Lines section at the beginning of the magazine, editors wrote:

 "Ever wonder who the "RFD Collective" is?
 Surprise!
 We all are.
 Be you in the country, the city or some other planet, if you read/write/design for this publication, you have a vested interest in its success.
 Being one of many voices for the queer community, a place for us to explore and express ourselves, RFD has been gifted with many talented journalists, editors, and artists…."

-Because RFD is a reader-written work, it relies on the experiences and thoughts of those who subscribe to the work.
-In this way the magazine remains fluid and changing depending on its readership.
-Large portions of the work consist of dialogue between reader and writer.
-This can be seen most pertinently in the personal add section and the "Brothers Behind Bars" section.

-The magazine was also a space where people were able to make announcements about important events in the rural gay community.
-This section was entitled "Announcements, Media, Health, Gatherings (NEWS)" The magazine was even a place where people could place advertisements for something they needed, such as a handy man.

-Other notable sections of the magazine included horoscopes, cooking advice, gardening, a self-help column entitled "Agnes Knows Strictly", articles and essays, book reviews, contact letters, fiction, humor, politics, and "Remembering" (obituaries).

-Overall, the contents of the magazine were largely influenced by the audience.
-The magazine requested artwork, creative writing, and think piece that the readers had created.
-Large portions of the magazine's contents came from the readers of the magazine themselves.
-Readers were able to write in their opinions about previous articles and insert what they would like to see more of in a section entitled "Letters to the Editors."